Master of Business Administration (MBA) Degree, Online Program

 The Process

 A student who wishes to appeal a dismissal should address the following issues in a letter to the Academic Standards Committee.
-The student must send the letter to the chair of the Academic Standards Committee.
+The student must address the letter to the chair of the Academic Standards Committee and submit it to mbaadvising@rice.edu.
+The following questions should be answered in the appeal letter.
+Students may also include any additional information that they deem relevant in the appeal letter.

 - What circumstances led to your academic performance last semester and to what degree were those circumstances beyond your control?